SAP HANA infrastructure configurations and operations on Azure

 - Deploying new or adapting an existing Azure VNet infrastructure

 - Adapt network routing to make sure that, for example, intra-node communication between VMs is not routed through an NVA.
-Same is true for traffic between the VMs and the highly available NFS cluster.

 - Install the SAP HANA master node.